HelenOunsaar/final-project-evo-ts-bootcamp/README.md

 ## Usage

 To play the casino slot game, simply spin the reels and see if you can hit a winning combination.
+You can try this game here: https://helenounsaar.github.io

 ## Technologies Used